-As a Corporate Friend, BP entered three teams for this inspirational event in 2018, as it also did in 2017.
+As a Corporate Friend, bp entered teams for this inspirational event in 2019, 2018 and 2017.
 The teams, made up of three people, each took on one stage of the Superhero Tri challenge – a swim, a bike ride or a run/push in a choice of two distances.
 To enter, every team had at least one person who considered themselves to have a disability.
 (Any disability counted).

-In 2018 we also celebrated ten years of affiliation with the British Paralympic Association.
+In 2018 we also celebrated 10 years of affiliation with the British Paralympic Association.
 We were there at London 2012, Sochi 2014 and Rio 2016 to cheer on the remarkable performances by ParalympicsGB.
 Having rooted for the team as they prepared for the PyeongChang 2018 Paralympic Winter Games, it was thrilling to see them compete in a record five sports and come away with seven medals – the greatest in the team's history.
 We will also be supporting them at Tokyo 2020 Paralympic Games.

 With the Superhero Series, its founder Sophia Warner says, “The idea is simple.
 To create fun, gutsy events where people with disabilities call the shots and don't have to worry about cut-off times or equipment restrictions.
 If you need flippers or floats in the water, or want to use your powered wheelchair we make it possible.

 “In 2017 I chose triathlon challenges because swimming, cycling and running are the three most popular disability sports.
 But I didn't want people to be put off by the word ‘triathlon’.
 You can do a whole triathlon if you wish, but you can also choose to do just one or two stages as a relay with disabled and non-disabled family and friends.

 “I know first-hand what a hugely positive impact sport can have on a person’s life and I believe everyone should have the chance to enjoy momentous and often life-changing events.”